PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 # Refaster test support

-This package provides utilities to validate Refaster template collections.
+This module provides utilities to validate Refaster template collections.

 ## What does this module do?

-These utilities allow for validating the rewrites performed by Refaster templates, or absence thereof.
-Each collection of Refaster templates is applied to an input file and the result of that should match the provided output file.
+These utilities allow validating the rewrites (or their absence) performed by Refaster templates.
+Each collection of Refaster templates defined in the same top-level class is applied to an input file, and the resulting rewrites should match the associated output file.

-This extension ensures that each Refaster template has a test and has a match at the expected place.
-If a test is missing, an error is reported in the test's console.
-This way, the developer has some guidance on how to write tests and assurance that every template is tested.
+This extension ensures that each Refaster template is tested, making sure that it matches and transforms code as intended.
+If a Refaster template is not covered by a test, if it influences unrelated test code code, or if the associated test doesn't follow certain established standards, then this irregularity will be reported, and the associated template collection test will fail.
+This way developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.

 ## How to test a collection of Refaster templates?

 In summary, to test Refaster templates using the `RefasterCollectionTestUtil`, one should create an input and output file.
 The Refaster templates from the collection are applied on the input file and should exactly match the content of the provided output file.

 To test Refaster templates, one can create a (parameterized) test for every class containing the Refaster templates to invoke the